nihal-j/nova-aegis/docs/ARCHITECTURE.md

     ["policy", false, "Destructive intent blocked"]
   ],
   "risk_score": 70,
-  "explanation": "Action is blocked due to failed checks: policy", "diff": "",
+  "explanation": "⛔ This action is BLOCKED and cannot proceed.
+Reason: Policy violation: The intent 'delete table' contains 'delete', which is blocked by the destructive operation policy.
+This prevents accidental deletion of critical resources.
+The proposed change to 'config/app.yaml' cannot be applied due to the above safety violations.", "diff": "",
   "diff_analysis": {
     "lines_added": 0,